Sunday, October 07, 2018

 Like this blog on Facebook | Save Historic Antietam Foundation

-Five days after the Battle of Antietam, a reporter discovered a mind-numbing scene at Lyceum Hall, a public building in Hagerstown used as a Federal army hospital.
-A 125th Pennsylvania officer lay with a gunshot wound to the hip, the bullet nicking a bone; another soldier in the regiment endured with a "very painful" wound from a missile that had exited near his knee cap; and on a couch lay a sergeant with a gruesome abdomen wound.
+Five days after the Battle of Antietam, a reporter discovered a mind-numbing scene at Lyceum Hall, a public building in Hagerstown used as a United States Army hospital.
+A 125th Pennsylvania officer lay with a gunshot wound to the hip, the bullet nicking a bone; another soldier in the regiment endured with a "very painful" wound from a missile that had exited near his knee cap.
+On a couch, a sergeant rested with a gruesome abdomen wound.

 "His case was at first considered hopeless," an Altoona (Pa.)
 Tribune correspondent noted about Edmund Russ, "but having survived the wound for a week, his physicians think that, with care, he will recover.
 He is much prostrated."
 As Sergeant Russ, a former printer at the Tribune, lay in agony in the West Woods on Sept.
 17, 1862, an enemy soldier threatened him with a bayonet.

-Some of the 125th Pennsylvania human wreckage the correspondent met in the hospital undoubtedly were familiar.
-Friends, neighbors -- perhaps even a relative or two.
+Some of the 125th Pennsylvania human wreckage the correspondent met in the hospital undoubtedly was familiar.
+Friends, neighbors — perhaps even a relative or two.
 Altoona was the principal town in Blair County, home for many of the soldiers in the nine-month regiment.

 Eager to file a dispatch to his newspaper about the battle aftermath and first action of the 125th Pennsylvania, the reporter traveled early the next morning to the field.
-As he closed within a mile or two of Sharpsburg, Md., the first indication a major battle was fought was the stench of decaying animal flesh -- hundreds of horses also were Antietam victims.
+As he closed within a mile or two of Sharpsburg, Md., the stench of decaying animal flesh overwhelmed the senses.
+Hundreds of horses fell during the battle, too.

 Then came the fallen tree limbs, bullet-riddled fence posts and trees and a cornfield "tread into dust."
 And then there were the graves of Union soldiers, so many that the battlefield seemed to be "vast cemetery."